Chalmers2000/MBTA_Live/README.md

-# MBTA_Live
+# Fabric Map with live Boston Metro data (MBTA)
+Want an easy-to-follow example of getting Real-time data into Fabric and visualize it with Fabric Maps?

-Create a Fabric Map with live MBTA bus locations, updating every 10 seconds.
+This workbook will guide you through creating a Fabric Map with live MBTA bus locations, updating every 10 seconds.

 * I kept it simple with a Notebook that polls the feed and updates the Event stream -
 * When you run the notebook, the stream starts.